cubewise-code/canvas-best-practice/README.md

  * Consistency **IS** quality!
  * Readability is more important than reducing key strokes.
  * All names (variables, class names, etc) should describe it's usage.
- * Comment anything that is obvious.
+ * Comment anything that isn't obvious.

 ## Table of Contents